Saving Mount Vernon

 Learn more about the Mount Vernon Ladies Association and the history of preservation in America.

-Prior to its purchase by the Mount Vernon Ladies' Association in 1860, a series of Washingtons owned Mount Vernon dating back to the late-17th century.
-Generations of Washingtons called Mount Vernon home, even before it was called Mount Vernon.
+Prior to the Mount Vernon Ladies' Association taking possession of Mount Vernon in 1860, generations of Washingtons called Mount Vernon home, even before it was called Mount Vernon.

 After the successful establishment of a settlement at Jamestown in 1607, the tobacco trade between Great Britain and the colony of Virginia flourished.
 In England, the Washington family had suffered finanical hardships in the wake of the English Civil War, leading George Washington's great-grandfather, John Washington, to explore new ways to better his social and economic standing.

 John Washington joined on as the first mate on the Sea Horse of London, a small trading ship selling supplies and other goods in exchange for tobacco along the Potomac River.
 He arrived in Virginia in 1657 and decided to stay in Virginia rather than return to London.
 He married Anne Pope in 1658.
 They settled in Westmoreland County, in the area between the Rappahannock and Potomac Rivers known as the Northern Neck, to begin a new life as a tobacco planters.

 In 1674, John Washington and Nicholas Spencer were awarded a 5,000-acre land grant from Lord Thomas Culpeper, the proprietor of the Northern Neck.
 The grant consisted of a peninsula in the Potomac River, bordered by Dogue Run and Little Hunting Creek.
 The land was divided between Washington and Spencer, but the entirety of the grant would one day become George Washington's Mount Vernon.Learn more about George Washington's English Ancestry

 Lawrence Washington, the son of John Washington and grandfather to George Washington, was born in Virginia in 1659.
 He inherited the land that would become Mount Vernon in 1677, upon the death of his father.